denis-hrebeniuk/alarmsystem/readme.md

 # Alarm System

+> **This repository has become obsolete due to the discontinuation of support for Ukraine's air-raid alert website.**

 ## About

 **Alarm System** is a JavaFX project, that helps to get air alarms as fast as can in Ukraine.